 Furnace should operate at least 5 minutes before checking gas flow.
 Determine time in seconds for two revolutions of gas through the meter.
 (Two revolutions assures a more accurate time.)
-Divide by two and compare to time in table 12 below.
-If manifold pressure matches table 13 and rate is incorrect, check gas orifices for proper size and restriction.
+Divide by two and compare to time in TABLE 11.
+If manifold pressure matches TABLE 12 and rate is incorrect, check gas orifices for proper size and restriction.
 Remove temporary gas meter if installed.